ad2476/HAB/README.md

 4. **2x 3.7V 850mAh Li-ion (7.4V nominal output)**: Heating system
   * Expected life: 1.2h (700 mA draw) - expect fewer due to effects of cold (only active if internal temp < 0º C)

-With an expected flight duration of 2-3h, this should be plenty of battery capacity, even accounting for the effects of cold.
+With an expected flight duration of 2.8±0.5h, this should be plenty of battery capacity, even accounting for the effects of cold.
 Freezer tests will be run well in advance of launch to determine true capacity.

 ## Ascent, Egress and Payload

 Kaymont Balloons provides weather balloons.
-Ripstop chutes are an option for parachute sourcing.
+Parachute purchased from the-rocketman.com.
 Helium will be used for lift.
-The payload container will be insulated with styrofoam and mylar.
+The payload container will be insulated with styrofoam and mylar, and be cushioned with various forms of foam.
-Natural egress should occur around 27’000m when the balloon bursts.
+Natural egress should occur around 33’000m (100'000ft) when the balloon bursts.
+Payload mass will be approximately 1.2 kg.